 Investment

-Second residence by investment programs allow you to essentially buy second residence by investing through one of the program’s pre-approved investment options.
+Second residence by investment programs allow you to essentially buy a second residence by investing through one of the program’s pre-approved investment options.
 Approved investments usually include:

 • Purchasing a second home or commercial property